xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-09-gay-chud-vegan-skramz.md

 <br><br>
 C'est la vie's 'i never learnt how to fight' provided a change of tone with its bright and mathy sound, followed by Baltimore emo band life's song 'september'.
 <br><br>
 The show's playlist came to an early finish with 'Pig House', a song from Daisy Chain.. but, with time to spare, Alan talked about the CRAZY announcement made this morning: St Albans Kids, a significant and historic band who haven't been active since 2003, are reuniting to play a show at The Old Bar on May 2nd.
-To close the episode, they played the first two songs from St Albans Kids' iconic 2002 album 'Tales of Late Night Excursions into Urban Wastelands [A Political Economy of Noise]'.
+To close the episode in celebration, they played the first two songs from the band's iconic 2002 album 'Tales of Late Night Excursions into Urban Wastelands [A Political Economy of Noise]'.
 <br><br>
 Here is the playlist from the show:
 <br>